horobix/shopdunk/README.md

-# ShopDunk Apple Apple Authorized Reseller
+# ShopDunk Apple Authorized Reseller

 This is a simple SPA using ReactJS (FE) and Firebase (BE)